featured-image-how-to-explain-a-concept-clearly-and-concisely

 The Concept Canvas

-Welcome to the second instalment in our free blog Canvas range - The Concept Canvas.
+This is the second instalment in our free blog Canvas range - The Concept Canvas.

-This is important because our individual brains interpret everything differently, which could lead to misinterpretation, especially with new thinking that is not anchored to things we already understand.
+This is important because our individual brains interpret everything differently, which could lead to misinterpretation, especially with new thinking or research that is not anchored to things we already understand.
 Your canvas should help carefully create the correct mental image and direct focus.

 We adopted the popular Business Model Canvas process and adapted it for our own needs.
 We found that our clients really liked the category format, so we wanted to share it with you.